Golden Horns of Gallehus: Copies

 In 1993, copies of the horns were stolen from Moesgaard Museum, which were shortly after recovered ditched in a forest near Hasselager.
 These copies are made of gilded brass.

-On September 17, 2007, a set of modern gilded silver copies were stolen from Kongernes Jelling museum at 4:30 in the morning, but were recovered shortly after on September 19, 2007.
+On 17 September 2007 a set of modern gilded silver copies were stolen from Kongernes Jelling museum at 4:30 in the morning, but were recovered shortly after on 19 September 2007.

+Stories

+Louise McHenry and Marlene Ahrens, two students at IT University of Copenhagen, used SCVNGR, a location-based game to develop a fictional narrative where participants played a detective and investigated the theft of the Golden Horns.